Cofounder-Labs/glimpse/WORKFLOW_INTEGRATION.md

 ## Technical Details

-### Automatic Workflow Naming
+### Automatic Workflow Naming (Improved)
-- Workflows are automatically named with timestamp: `recorded_workflow_YYYYMMDD_HHMMSS`
+- Workflows are automatically named using meaningful descriptions from the workflow content
-- No manual naming required to streamline the process
+- Format: `{cleaned_workflow_description}_{YYYYMMDD_HHMMSS}`
+- Falls back to `recorded_workflow_{YYYYMMDD_HHMMSS}` if no meaningful name available
+- Names are automatically cleaned to be filesystem-safe and limited to reasonable length

 ### Integration with Demo Flow
 - Workflow execution creates job entries compatible with existing demo system